ceekeh/Linkedin-Devops/README.md

-CREATING A HTTPD ROLE & THE DIRECTORIES
+CREATING A CUSTOM HTTPD ROLE & THE DIRECTORIES
 BY using the create a role command, he created & initialized a role 'httpd', the role came with all the 8 directories & he configured the role by using an existing playbook (to install httpd) he pasted the playbk in the Ansible roles dir & added handlers & notifiers to it.
 Next he split up the playbook ie putting the diff parts of the playbk in the right directories. eg  for the handlers part , ill copy it and paste in in the handlers (main.yml) file.

  CREATING THE 'ROLE PLAYBOOK' (Httpd.yml)
  After the splitting, the top part of the playbk he copied, he changed task to roles & replaced name with httpd then run the playbook

-CREATING A 'ADD A USER ROLE' TO ADD A USER IN WEBSERVER BY using the 'add a user' command, he created & initialized a dir for a user in the webserver also
+ CREATING A ROLE TO ADD A USER IN WEBSERVER
+He created the role & it is goin to create a grp using a grp module as seen in the task dir of the add_user role then in the top part of the httpd playbk (Httpd.yml),  he added the'user_add' role he created